JU-DEV-Bootcamps/ERAS-FE/README.md

 3. **`shared/`**: Contains reusable components (e.g., buttons, headers), directives, and pipes that can be shared across the project.
 4. **`environments/`**: Manages environment-specific configurations, like API URLs for development and production.
 5. **`styles/`**: Holds global styles applied across the entire application.

+# Code Review Checklist
+- [ ] Have the requirements been met?
+- [ ] Is the code easy to read?
+- [ ] Do unit tests pass?
+- [ ] Is the code formatted correctly?
+- [ ] --------------------------------
+- [ ] Are components following the single responsibility principle?
+- [ ] Is the routing configuration clean and well-organized?
+- [ ] Are form validations implemented and working correctly?
+- [ ] Are errors gracefully handled and logged?
+- [ ] Is there a consistent approach to styling (CSS, SCSS, CSS-in-JS)?
+- [ ] Is user input sanitized to prevent XSS attacks?
+- [ ] Are all dependencies necessary and up-to-date?